nflx/pynetlook/README.md

 # WHY
   I wanted to collect information on all listening services and active connections on a network.
-It needed to run on all used platforms such as windows and linux of different versions.
-I also wanted for it to be stored in a way to enable powerful searching and vizualisation.
+As accurate as possible without tapping into network infrastructure.
+That meant it needed to run on all used platforms such as windows and linux of different versions.
+I also wanted it stored in a way to enable powerful searching and vizualisation.

 # HOW
   Pynetlook is installed on clients by package freezed with pyinstaller